-The Federal Unsubsidized Stafford Loan is based on the cost of education as well as annual and aggregate loan limits.
-Funds from this loan are disbursed each term according to the student's award notification and promissory note requirements.
+• The Federal Direct Unsubsidized Stafford Loan is based on the cost of education as well as annual and aggregate loan limits.
+Students do not have to demonstrate financial need to be eligible for this loan.
 Interest on this loan begins to accrue upon disbursement.

-The Federal Perkins Loan is based on exceptional need and availability of funds.
-The loan has an interest rate of five (5) percent.
-Interest begins to accrue and repayment begins nine months after graduation or when a student is no longer enrolled at least half-time.
+• The Federal Perkins Loan is available to students who demonstrate extreme financial need as determined by the results of the FAFSA.
+The loan has an interest rate of 5 percent.
+Interest on this loan begins to accrue and repayment begins nine months after graduation or when a student is no longer enrolled at least half-time.
+Since funds are limited, students meeting the March 1 priority date are given first consideration.